Ventas, Inc. research snapshot

 information Richness

 A-level information richness.
-Ventas has a long public history, SEC filings, detailed quarterly releases, StockAnalysis financials and statistics, Macrotrends historical data, broad REIT coverage, and clear segment disclosure.
+Ventas has a long public history, SEC filings, detailed quarterly releases, StockAnalysis financials and statistics, broad REIT coverage, and clear segment disclosure.
+Q2 2026 earnings released July 30, 2026 refreshed the operating, balance-sheet, and guidance figures.

 bias Check

-The main AI research bias is extrapolating the senior housing recovery too far after a strong share-price move.
-The counter-check is to ask whether SHOP occupancy, RevPOR, margins, external acquisitions, and lower leverage can offset a high multiple and higher-rate REIT discount risk.
+The main AI research bias is extrapolating the senior housing recovery too far after a large share-price move and after management raised guidance.
+The counter-check is to ask whether SHOP occupancy, RevPOR, margins, and $4.5 billion of planned investments can offset a high multiple, heavy equity issuance, and higher-rate REIT discount risk.

 ai Confidence

-High for FY2025 revenue, FY2025 net income, Q1 2026 revenue, Q1 2026 cash, debt, liquidity, share count, market-cap math, dividend, and FFO guidance.
+High for Q2 2026 revenue, Q2 2026 FFO, H1 2026 revenue, cash, debt, liquidity, share count, market-cap math, dividend, updated guidance, and leverage.
 Medium for technical levels and forward scenarios because rates, REIT multiples, senior housing labor costs, and equity funding can change quickly.

 investment Certainty

 Medium.
-Ventas owns strategically valuable healthcare real estate and has strong senior housing momentum, but investment certainty is limited by valuation, leverage, financing needs, operator execution, and macro rate sensitivity.
+Ventas owns strategically valuable healthcare real estate and has strong senior housing momentum, but investment certainty is limited by valuation, large equity issuance, leverage, financing needs, operator execution, and macro rate sensitivity.

 Quick verdict table